MENTAWAI ISLANDS MAP

 Smaller wave that is great for less experienced surfers, can break left or right with the right side more consistent.

-Mega hollow left which breaks on to a reef with a steep as drop bang into a "throaty" barrel.
-With the holy trinity of high tide, southerly swell and north wind, Greenbusy really opens up.
-And when it does, boom kaka boom, Greenbush is all about the barrels :)
+Mega hollow left breaking onto a steep reef that goes drop bang into a “throaty” barrel.
+With the holy trinity of high tide, southerly swell & north wind, Greenbush really opens up.
+And when it does, boom kaka boom, barrel heaven

 A big hollow left-hander that can be very shallow at low tides.
-Wave lifts from a small section of reef to barrel into the channel.
+Lifts from a small section of reef to barrel into the channel.

 Hollow Trees (HT’s)

 A perfect right-hander that is one of the most recognisable waves in all of the Mentawai’s.
-This is a fantastic right-hand barrel which can get quite hairy down on the inside section, be careful of the “surgeons table” as they call it as there can be the occasional reef cut for those who dare.
+This is a fantastic right-hand barrel which can sometimes get quite hairy down on the inside section.

-Left-hander perfect for smaller swell, or for those days when it’s pretty flat elsewhere, still holds some fun waves.
+Left-hander perfect for (unusual) smaller swell, great fun waves.

 Long left walls can have barrel sections down the line.
-Considered a fun wave.
+Fun wave.

 One of the best waves on the planet – Macaronis is not for the faint hearted.
 Very hollow lefthander offering workable walls and long barrel rides.